muchimi/JoystickGremlinEx/README.md

 Please visit the [Discord](https://discord.gg/pNadcReth9) server for discussion, tips and development information.

 # Change log
+### (m76T22)
+- Added: option to disable joystick/button input repeaters while Input Viewer is visible to help with performance on some systems.
+- Added: Multiple merge axis to vjoy remap.
+The effect is cumulative and the value is computed top to bottom.
+- Added: Scale option to merge axis so one of the merge axes can scale the output value.
+For now the scale is only based on the position, so two modes are provided:  full axis and half axis (for centered axes).
+- Fix: Fixed a QT issue with the new event system.

 ### (m76T21)
 - Major change: event model largely switched from QT to psygnal for performance and behavior reasons.
 - Added: psygnal library dependency to the project